On gravito-inertial surface waves: The Poincar e operator

-Our main interest in this paper will be the study of $\gs(\mathcal{P})\cap ]-\go_-,\go_-[$.
-The low-frequency waves in this interval are refereed as class-II solutions in \cite{friedlander1982jfm}.
-This part of the spectrum is controlled by an equation $K_\go \phi=0 $ satisfied by the pressure on the boundary, which we call the Kelvin equation.
+Our main interest in this paper will be the study of $\gs(\mathcal{P})\cap ]-\go_-,\go_-[\setminus 0$.
+The low-frequency waves in this interval are referred to in \cite{friedlander1982jfm} as class-II solutions.
+This part of the spectrum is controlled by an equation $K_\go \phi=0 $ satisfied by the pressure on the boundary, which is called here the Kelvin equation.
 The solutions of the Kelvin equation for large covectors are localized on the boundary.
 This shows that these solutions are associated with surface waves of the Poincar\'e operator.